 It’s a universal product passport in one scan.

-From Static Data to Dynamic Information
+The GS1 QR Code Turns Static Data into Dynamic Information

-Ingredients and allergens
+- Ingredients and allergens

-Certifications and sustainability claims
+- Certifications and sustainability evidence

-Product manuals or how-to videos
+- Product manuals or how-to videos

-Country-specific information
+- Country-specific information

-Real-time promotions
+- Real-time promotions

-Consumer feedback surveys
+- Consumer feedback surveys

 With one single QR code, brands can communicate everything that won’t fit on the packaging.